 Typing biometrics diminishes end-user disruption as it is a passive verification process that runs in the background.
 As a frictionless additional security layer, it maximizes security by using the unique user typing pattern which is almost impossible to replicate.
 Spoofing can’t perfectly emulate the way someone types, so typing biometrics minimizes the risk of data breaches.
 Typing biometrics also drastically reduces costs, requiring only an existing keyboard to perform, and no maintenance costs as typing patterns can’t usually be forgotten or lost.
-Thus, complementing MFA with typing biometrics prevents unauthorized account access from the start in a frictionless, secure manner.
+Thus, typing biometrics used for MFA prevents unauthorized account access from the start in a frictionless, secure manner.

-Here’s a summary of why typing biometrics is a reliable and noteworthy option for a solid MFA.
+Typing biometrics is a reliable and noteworthy option for MFA.

 - Delivers high security